 In her opening statements, Assistant District Attorney Kristen Feden pointed to Cosby’s past testimony regarding his interactions with Constand — especially his admission that he gave her drugs and had sexual contact with her.

 But Cosby’s defense lawyer Brian McGonagle sought to discredit Constand as he pointed to inconsistencies in the account of the evening she gave to police.
 He also pointed out that the pair had spoken by phone 72 times following the alleged assault, and Constand initiated a majority of those calls, according to phone records.

 When Constand took the stand on the trial’s third day, she said that she called Cosby to return messages he left regarding the women’s basketball team at Temple; he was a powerful member of the university’s board, and she was the director of team operations at the time.

 McGonagle said that falsely accusing someone of sexual assault is also a terrible crime. “[It] can destroy a man,” he said.
 “Can destroy his life.”

-Kelly Johnson, another woman who has accused Cosby of assault, testified June 5.
+Kelly Johnson, another woman who has accused Cosby of assault, testified during the trial.
 She was emotional as she said that in 1996 she lost consciousness after Cosby coerced her into taking a large white pill.
 At the time, Johnson was in her mid-30s.
 She said she remembered waking up with her dress pulled down.